max-4711/post2push/api_endpoints.md

 * Message (if applicable): Confirmation client has been updated.

 __Remarks:__
 There can't exist two clients with the same DeliveryDetails, as this would result in double notifications.
-Trying to update the DeliveryDetails of a client to the DeliveryDetails of another client will result in a database error, as the uniqueness of the DeliveryDetails is not checked before being passed to the database for performance reasons.
+Trying to update the DeliveryDetails of a client to the DeliveryDetails of another client will result in an error.

+<br /><br />
 ## POST /subscriptions/
 __Description:__ Creates a new subscription for a push channel.